* Euro holds near $1.1400 after extending gains overnight

 Indeed, the dollar stayed on the defensive against the euro and sterling, which climbed to three- and 5-1/2 month highs of $1.1445 and $1.5815 respectively.

-Both currencies were just off those peaks in mid-morning Asian trade.
+Both currencies were just off those peaks in early Asian trade.

 That left the dollar index wallowing at four-month lows.
-The index is down 1.5 percent so far this week and has dropped 7 percent from a 12-year peak of 100.39 on March 13.
+The index is down 1.4 percent so far this week and has dropped more than 7 percent from a 12-year peak of 100.39 set in March.

-Some other analysts said there is still some hope that coming data will show the U.S. economy regaining momentum after a very slow patch in the first quarter.
+Analysts said there is still some hope that upcoming data will show the U.S. economy regaining momentum after a very slow patch in the first quarter.

-That might see markets quickly price back in a stronger chance of a rate hike by the Federal Reserve this year.
+That will see markets quickly price back in a stronger chance of a rate hike by the Federal Reserve this year.

-Draghi did not comment on tense debt talks under way between Greece and international creditors, which remain a key threat to the euro zone economy.
-(Editing by Richard Borsuk)
+Draghi did not comment on tense debt talks underway between Greece and international creditors, which remain a key threat to the euro zone economy.